Hackerman342/Hackerman342.github.io/experience.md

 **Software Intern – Artificial Intelligence, Observation Planning & Analysis** <br>
 *Jan 2021 – Apr 2021* <br>

- * Train and evaluate deep learning models for semantic segmentation and object detection in maritime environments
- * Build key components of the image processing pipeline for multi-agent visual terrain relative navigation
+ * Trained and evaluated ML models for semantic segmentation and object detection as part of a multi-agent visual terrain relative navigation pipeline on the Robotic Perception Systems team

  <!-- * Develop key components of the image processing pipeline for a multi-agent visual terrain relative navigation system designed for unmanned surface vessels -->